vyca2017/content/content/reference/simple-api/overview.md

 Depending on your models and relations certain [generated mutations](!alias-ol0yuoz6go) are available that allow you to modify your data.

+### Generated Subscriptions

+Depending on your models and relations, certain [generated subscriptions]() allow you to be notified in real time of changes to your data.
+All available subscriptions are automatically generated.

 ### Errors

 If something goes wrong when sending a query or mutation, [errors](!alias-aecou7haj9) are returned in the response enabling you to further investigate the issue.